What is a Blue Fawn Pitbull? (Blue Fawn Bully Guide)

 These dogs should also be bathed once every 2 months.

-Dental hygiene is also important and can be done by brushing their teeth and giving them dental treats.
+Dental hygiene is also important and can be done by brushing their teeth and giving them dental treats and chews.
+Don’t use human toothpaste but rather a flavored dog toothpaste (should be recommended by your vet).

 The nails should also be trimmed when they begin to curl to prevent them from getting long.